dfinity/cdk-rs/README.md

 [dependencies]
 ic-cdk = "0.15"
-# Only necessary if you want to define Candid data types
+candid = "0.10" # required if you want to define Candid data types
-candid = "0.10"
 ```

 Then in Rust source code: